Soil-Powered Computing

 • Northwestern Now: Dirt-powered fuel cell runs forever (1/12/24)

-• Read our full paper in PACM IMWUT and download our open-source designs from GitHub
+• Read our full paper in PACM IMWUT, see the project website here, and download our open-source designs from GitHub